Andrew Cruickshank's course guide including his strategy for playing the course.

 Par 4 S.I.
 4

 There is nowhere to hide on the 11th to make par.
 It’s four good shots in a row starting with a straight or left to right drive as tight to the trees as you dare.
 For the super long pitching the ball 280 yards, you might fly the trees.
-Otherwise you need about 240 yards off the tee and to avoid the trees left.
+Otherwise you need about 240 yards off the tee up the left channel.
 This opens up the dogleg right which may leave you an 180-200 yard approach, over bunkers right and left or a super accurate shot between them.
-The green has hollows and slopes so walk the full length of your putt and strike it with conviction.
+The green has hollows and slopes so walk the full length of your putt to check all the breaks and strike it with conviction.

 Par 3 S.I.
 6